Tom Keane

 Thomas Lawrence Keane (September 7, 1926 - June 19, 2001) was an American professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and West Virginia Mountaineers.
+Keane recorded 40 interceptions as a player and recorded two seasons with at least 10 interceptions (1952, 1953), making him the third of just seven players to do so in pro football history and he is one of just two with consecutive seasons of 10 interceptions.

 Early life

 Keane played football and graduated from Linsly Military Institute in Wheeling, West Virginia (now known as the Linsly School) in 1944.
 During his high school career, he was an All-OVAC selection in football and basketball in 1943 and 1944.
 He was also All-City in basketball.

 College career

 He then went to play football at Ohio State University where he lettered as a freshman.
 After freshman year, he joined the United States Navy where he served for 20 months.
 After the navy he enrolled at West Virginia University, where he lettered in football in 1946 and 1947.

 Professional career

 Keane was selected by the Los Angeles Rams in the third round, with the 18th overall pick, of the 1948 NFL draft.
 He played for the Rams from 1948 to 1949.
 On June 2, 1950, Keane, Bob Shaw, and Gerard Cowhig were traded to the Chicago Cardinals for Bob Reinhard.
 Keane was released by the Cardinals on September 11, 1950.
 He was re-signed by the Rams on September 20, 1950, and played for them during the 1950 and 1951 seasons.
 He won the 1951 NFL title with the Rams.
 In 1952, the Rams traded him again to the expansion Dallas Texans, one of eleven players sent to Dallas in exchange for future Hall of Famer Les Richter.
 (Of the eleven, Keane turned out to be the only one to play in the NFL beyond 1952; six of them never played a down for Dallas or any other NFL team.)
 Due to injuries, he was occasionally used on offense, catching three passes for 73 yards.
 Keane moved with the Texans from Dallas to Baltimore, playing for the Colts, and ended his career with the Chicago Cardinals in 1955.
 During his career he was selected All-Pro twice and played in the 1953 Pro Bowl.